 School Nutrition Program

-The School Nutrition Program falls within the Division of Support Services.
-The program is administered by Onetha Boneparte, Interim Director, and three School Nutrition Coordinators.
+The School Nutrition Program falls within the Division of Operations.
+The program is administered by Onetha Boneparte, Interim Director, and four School Nutrition Coordinators.

 We will provide nutritious meals that reflect current science-based research, the Dietary Guidelines for Americans, and meal patterns outlined in the Healthy Hunger-Free Kids Act for school age children that will assist students to reach their full academic potential

-Savannah-Chatham County Public Schools, School Nutrition Program, is a nonprofit $16 million business.
-Over 350 food services professionals take pride in serving approximately 32,000 meals daily at 52 schools.
+Savannah-Chatham County Public Schools, School Nutrition Program, is a nonprofit $20 million business.
+Over 350 food services professionals take pride in serving approximately 39,000 meals daily at 54 school sites.
 Breakfast, lunch and a la carte items are available in all schools.
 The breakfast and lunch schedules are planned by each school principal.
+In addition, breakfast is free in all schools to all students.
 After-School Snacks are served during PrymeTyme in all elementary schools.

 The food service program, as an extension of the educational programs of the schools, is operated under the federally funded National School Lunch Act and Child Nutrition Act.
 The School Nutrition Program receives federal reimbursement for eligible meals served to all students.
 Other revenue is generated from meals sold to paying and reduced students, a la carte sales, and adult meals and catering.
 The School Nutrition Program is self-supporting and does not receive monies from the local board of education general funds.
 The federal laws regulating the food service programs are administered by the United States Department of Agriculture through the regional office and implemented within the State by the Georgia Department of Education.